 To help in the preparation of federal taxes, students may wish to consult IRS Publication 970, Tax Benefits for Education.
 This useful publication addresses a variety of issues related to graduate students and their tax obligations.
 Chapter 2 of Publication 505, which describes who must pay estimated tax, may also be helpful.

-The Office of the Vice President for Finance (VPF), the Office of Graduate Education (OGE), the International Students Office (ISO), the International Scholars Office (ISchO) and the International Coordinating Committee (ICC) in collaboration with PricewaterhouseCoopers (PWC), sponsored Tax Workshops for MIT students and international scholars each year.
+The Office of the Vice President for Finance (VPF), the Office of Graduate Education (OGE), the International Students Office (ISO), the International Scholars Office (ISchO) and Student Financial Services (SFS) in collaboration with PricewaterhouseCoopers (PWC), sponsors Tax Workshops for MIT students and international scholars each year.
 This year’s sessions are on March 4, 2020 and March 30, 2020 (more details here).
-The purpose of these workshops is to provide general guidance to students and international scholars on the process of filing 2017 US and MA tax returns.
+The purpose of these workshops is to provide general guidance to students and international scholars on the process of filing 2019 US and MA tax returns.
 The workshops are not intended to provide individual tax advice.
-The presentation slides for international students and for US resident students are available on the ISO website.

 International students at MIT can benefit from GLACIER Tax Prep Software System, an on-line tax preparation system for international students holding F-1 or J-1 visas.
 GLACIER is only of assistance in the preparation of federal (US) taxes.
 Please contact the International Students Office for more information.